-If you’re looking for a great gluten-free appetizer recipe to bring along to the super bowl, potlucks, parties or just a lazy Sunday on the couch, this gluten-free chili cheese dip is just what you need.
+If you’re looking for a great gluten-free appetizer recipe to bring along to potlucks, watching the big game with friends, holiday parties, or even movie night on the couch, this gluten-free chili cheese dip is just what you need!

-It’s ready in under 45 minutes and oh so good!
-It’s creamy, cheesy, meaty, and full of flavor.
+It’s ready in under 45 minutes and uses homemade turkey chili for an easy appetizer everyone will love.
+It’s creamy, cheesy, meaty, and has so much flavor.

 You can even use leftover chili to create this easy chili dip!
-Serve with gluten-free tortilla chips or even some fresh vegetables for an appetizer that guests will love.
+Serve with gluten-free tortilla chips, corn chips, or even some fresh vegetables for a perfect appetizer that will be a huge hit at your next party.
 It’s so simple, yet so tasty!

 Why I love this easy chili cheese dip

-While it does require a few more steps than the original that my mom would make, but it’s still so easy to do and so worth the extra steps!
+While it does require a few more steps than the original that my mom would make, it’s still easy to do and so worth the extra steps.

 Sometimes the cream cheese will be mixed in with the chili layer, but in my version we have 3 distinct layers: